Varunmargam/My_Blogs/clklhezma000209iaennd4wol.md

 ---

-# 📍Merge Conflict

-A merge conflict can occur when the same changes were made in the same file by two separate branches so while merging it will throw a merge conflict since it does not know which one to pick.

-You have to manually resolve this merge conflict by making some changes.

-*(I'll soon update the hands-on part)*

----

 # 📍Cherrypick

 Whenever you integrate commits you do it on a branch level using commands like merge or rebase to integrate changes from one branch into your current branch.
 But in some situations, you might only want to commit some changes rather than all the changes from a branch.